Troubleshooting before booking a Service/Repair/Warranty job

 GAS

 - Check Gas Valves: Ensure the gas valves to your meter and hot water unit are turned on.
-Any other gas-related issues should be handled by a qualified gas plumber.

 WATER